ss3sim/ss3sim/README.md

 `ss3sim` functions are divided into three types:

 1. `change` functions that manipulate SS configuration files.
-These manipulations generate an underlying "truth" (OM) and control our assessment of those models (EM).
+These manipulations generate an underlying "truth" (operating models) and control our assessment of those models (estimation models).

 2. `run` functions that conduct simulations.
 These functions generate a folder structure, call manipulation functions, run `SS3` as needed, and save the